shubhadapaithankar/git-practice/README.md

-hello! this is git practice
+hello! this is git practice.
+We are doing github practicz.